How to Read Piet Mondrian

 The title of this painting reflects an intention, a movement.
 Broadway Boogie Woogie was made by Mondrian in New York in 1942.
 One might say that the artist was crazy about jazz.
 Indeed, the horizontal and vertical lines transport us to a dance floor.
 We can feel the music and the dancers’ movements.
 Also, the rectangles and squares in yellow, red, blue, white, and gray make us navigate through the streets of New York City, through the traffic lights and the taxis.

 6. Latest Works

 I would like to finish with the final and also an unfinished work by Mondrian.
-We have mentioned that Mondrian never used diagonal lines, but he did turn his canvas!
+It was mentioned that Mondrian never used diagonal lines, but he did turn his canvas!
 What happened with the lines here?
 In comparison with Broadway Boogie Woogie, where the lines become planes, here everything is a plane.
 Multiplicity predominates in the composition and our eyes can’t stop moving from one color to another.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.